“Why did I ever think making English Muffins was hard? Yours came out great. Toasted, with melted butter…Mmm.” ~Kathy

 How to Make Easy English Muffins

-- 1 3/4 cups lukewarm milk about 110 degrees
+- 1 3/4 cups lukewarm milk, about 110F

 - 3 tablespoons softened butter

-- 1 1/4 to 1 1/2 teaspoons salt to taste
+- 1 1/2 teaspoons salt, to taste

-- 2 tablespoons sugar
+- 2 tablespoons granulated sugar

-- 3 cups bread flour
+- 4 1/2 cups bread flour

-- 2 teaspoons instant yeast
+- 2 teaspoons instant yeast (one packet)

-- Put everything except the semolina into the bowl of a stand mixer fitted with the paddle attachment (not the bread hook) Alternatively, if you have a bread machine you can set it to the dough cycle.
+- Put everything except the semolina into the bowl of a stand mixer fitted with the paddle attachment (not the bread hook.)
+Alternatively, if you have a bread machine you can set it to the dough cycle.

 - Mix the dough on medium speed for about 5 minutes, The dough should come away from the sides of the bowl and be smooth and quite elastic.
 I had to scrape the sides of my bowl a couple of times.